pudly/schmopera-hugo/content/articles/homegrown-gems-tot-presents-a-northern-lights-dream.md

 If you're a frequent reader of ours, you'll recognize that last name: [Greg Finney](/authors/greg/), Toronto-based baritone, ubiquitous comprimario, and Schmopera contributor, will make a way overdue return to the stage.
 In case you needed a final shove to catch this new work, do yourself a favour and see Finney live.
 He'll share the stage with another Canadian favourite, soprano [Lauren Pearl](/scene/people/lauren-pearl/), as the Puck-inspired fairy, Robin Goodfellow.

+_A Northern Lights Dream_ is staged by Latino director and TOT General Director Guillermo Silva-Marin.

 "Representation matters.
 New works matter.
 Canadian works matter.
 We are proud to have the honour and privilege to give space to these characters and voices - and relish the opportunity to do more in the future."